Lkrm/smart-merger/README.md

 - `replaceByPath(path<Array>, source, destination)` - set "destination" in "source" by path

+- `replaceByFunc(source, fn(source, key, value, currentEnitity))` - set data by function.
+This function will call for each item in a data.
+You can check currentEntity type and change `value` and `key` for an object.

 # Base functionality example ( set post by path ):
 ```
  const postsData = {